 - Notify the Office of Security and Safety (OSS) at 617-745-3911 if you notice any suspicious activities.
-These could include a rental truck parked in an unusual location; an unaccompanied object or package; unusual odors or powders. - Notify the Brickley Center if you are ill, especially if you notice that others have similar symptoms. - Obey all instructions if quarantine is determined to be necessary by college or local health officials. - Be wary of mail from an unknown person, especially if the envelope or package appears to contain any sort of powder, stain, or unusual odor.
+These could include a rental truck parked in an unusual location; an unaccompanied object or package; unusual odors or powders. - Notify the Brickley Center if you are ill, especially if you notice that others have similar symptoms. - Obey all instructions if quarantine is determined to be necessary by college or local health officials - Be wary of mail from an unknown person, especially if the envelope or package appears to contain any sort of powder, stain, or unusual odor.
 Do not open it; instead, report it to OSS (617-745-3911). - If you do open mail that contains an unusual substance, leave your room immediately, tell others in or near your room to evacuate the building. - Contact OSS (617-745-3911)

-Resident Hall Security
+Residence Hall Security

-ENC maintains housing for resident students on campus in six dorms.
-All dorms secured by card readers 24 hours a day.
-Students are issued identification cards that will give them access to their dorm building and common hours on campus.
+ENC maintains housing for resident students on campus in six residence halls.
+All residence halls are secured by card readers 24 hours a day.
+Students are issued identification cards that will give them access to their residence hall building and common hours on campus.
 The Young Apartment Complex is controlled by card access.
 The front door and the two side doors on the third, fourth and fifth floors have card readers.
 The third floor side doors as well as the doors near the elevators are equipped with card access.
-Other dorm access units are located at the front and first floor door of Spangenberg Hall and Williamson Hall, the front door of Munro facing Gardner Hall and side door facing Angell Hall, door of Memorial facing Lahue gymnasium, rear door of Memorial, the door that leads to the Memorial Underground and the door in the Underground that leads to ground floor of Memorial.
+Other residence hall access units are located at the front and first floor door of Spangenberg Hall and Williamson Hall, the front door of Munro facing Gardner Hall and side door facing Angell Hall, door of Memorial facing Lahue gymnasium, rear door of Memorial, the door that leads to the Memorial Underground and the door in the Underground that leads to ground floor of Memorial.

 Students are prohibited from allowing other students or guests to use their access cards.
 Such use will result in disciplinary action.
-Male students are only permitted in the lounges of Spangenberg Hall, Williamson Hall, and Munro Hall during the hours listed in the student handbook.
-Female students are only permitted in the Memorial Underground lounge during the hours listed in the student handbook.
-There are scheduled Open Houses run by the Office of Student Development in which there is open door visitation in the dorms.
+Male students are only permitted in female halls during the hours listed in the student handbook.
+Female students are only permitted in the male halls during the hours listed in the student handbook.

-Each dormitory floor has a Resident Assistant in each dorm has a Resident Director who lives in the dorms and provides on-site supervision for the dorms.
-These students and staff members are trained by the Office of Student Development and the Office of Safety and Security.
-Residents gain access to their dorm rooms through individual keys issued by Facilities Management.
+Each residence hall floor has a Resident Assistant in each residence hall has a Resident Director who lives in the residence halls and provides on-site supervision for the residence halls.
+These students and graduate level staff members are trained by the Office of Student Development and the Office of Safety and Security.
+Residents gain access to their residence hall rooms through individual keys issued by Facilities Management.
 The Resident Assistants and/or Resident Directors provide accessible contacts in situations where you require assistance or have safety or security concerns.